Special Events at New Salem

 site.
 The New Salem Lincoln League is a non-profit organization dedicated to preserving the village by sponsoring special events, craft demonstrations, and raising funds necessary to assure the continual care and preservation of this piece of the Heart of America.
 We offer a large volunteer program, where interested people can work in the village, at the visitor's center, or one of our stores and become an active member of our site operation.
 People interested in becoming a part of either of these groups should contact the site and request application material.
 We look forward to getting to know you!

 - Blacksmithing demonstrations will be held at the maintenance building.
-Keynote speakers and expert blacksmiths are brought in to describe and discuss blacksmithing to participants.
-Bob Alexander demonstrator.
+Nationally known blacksmiths demonstrate and discuss historic and modern blacksmithing methods to participants.
+Dorothy Stiegler will be the featured demonstrator.

 - Horse drawn plows, historic farming equipment and agricultural techniques from the 19th century will be featured during the Antique Farm Show.
 A display of historic farming equipment will be set up in a field by the Blacksmith Shop near the entrance to the village, allowing Antique Farm Show visitors to learn about the latest developments in agriculture from Abraham Lincoln's time to the early 1900s.
 The Vintage Ag Association of Menard County will have an antique tractor display in the parking lot by the Visitor Center.